 I used to teach a lot of academic writing when I worked in the English department at a university in Busan, South Korea.
-Most of the writing textbooks, as well as curriculums focus on accuracy and certainly not on things like English journaling.
+Most of the textbooks, as well as curriculums focus on accuracy and certainly not on things like English journaling.
 This is not a bad thing certainly because who wants an employee to write a work report in English filled with grammatical inaccuracies?

-However, fluency in writing should also be a goal as well.
+However, fluency should also be a goal as well.
 After all, what employer wants someone to spend an hour (waste 50 minutes) writing a simple email that should take 10 minutes.
 That’s where keeping an ESL journal can come in.
 Spending time on an activity like this can help to increase fluency.

 Here are a few examples of topics I’d use:

 - What’s your family like? (more ideas here: Family ESL Activities)

 - Summer vacation plan

 Let’s get into more details about journaling.
 What follows is a guest post from Stephanie Schottel at Cup of Tea Language Coaching.

 How do your ESL students feel about English writing?
 Perhaps for some, it is a joyous activity, but many learners associate it with the academic writing they’ve been required to do in intensive ESL classes or for strict teachers in their homeland.

 How many of your ESL students come from a background in which they were encouraged to write for fun, just for the pure joy of it—in English or in their native language for that matter?
 Maybe some, but probably not many.

 But learning to write for fun in the form of journaling can be amazingly beneficial to language learners.
 Not only can it accelerate fluency, it can be a tool that brings more self-awareness to the process of learning English.
 I’d like to expand on these benefits and offer some fun and creative journaling activities that you can incorporate into your classroom or ESL coaching sessions.